Santroller/Santroller/console_guides/ps2.md

 ## PADEMU

 If a PS2 game is expecting a standard controller you usually would not be able to use a USB controller.
 However, OpenPS2Loader comes with PADEMU, which lets you emulate a PS2 gamepad from a usb device.
-The firmware is designed to go into PS3 mode when it detects it is plugged into a PS2, which PADEMU will recognise.
+The firmware is designed to go into PS3 mode when it detects it is plugged into a PS2, and PADEMU has support for both PS3 gamepads and PS3 guitars.
 Note that for guitars, you need to use a [development relase of OPL](https://github.com/ps2homebrew/Open-PS2-Loader/releases/download/latest/OPNPS2LD.7z), as I added support for guitar emulation myself as it originally was not part of PADEMU.